Family Racks Up $13,470 Bill For Half Hour Of iPhone Internet Usage

 For the Chung family from San Jose, California, their trip to Vietnam was carefully planned out.
 They had their itinerary in order.
 They brought along goodies for the family reunion they were going to attend, and they made sure that all of their cellphones were set to airplane mode so they wouldn’t run the risk of incurring a big bill for data usage, just as T-Mobile suggests their customers do when traveling abroad if they are in an area not covered by one of their plans.
 Despite their best efforts on the technology front, things didn’t go as planned.

-When the Chungs returned home with souvenirs and memories of their family gathering, they also returned home to a $13,740 phone bill for internet usage on their son Nicolas’ T-Mobile iPhone according to ABC7.
-Vivian Chung was in shock over the bill, and checked with her son to see if he had switched his phone out of airplane mode at any time during the trip. he insisted that he had not, and only used it to play chess offline while they were on the flight.
+When the Chungs returned home with souvenirs and memories of their family gathering, they also returned home to a $13,740 phone bill for internet usage on their son Nicolas’ T-Mobile iPhone, according to ABC7.
+Vivian Chung was in shock over the bill and checked with her son to see if he had switched his phone out of airplane mode at any time during the trip.
+He insisted that he had not, and only used it to play chess offline while they were on the flight.

 After checking her son’s phone and then calling T-Mobile, it was discovered that all of the charges were incurred over no more than a half hour or so.
 Even if he had used data, it was hard to imagine that a half hour of data could cost almost $14,000.
 After some negotiation, T-Mobile agreed to waive some of the bill, reducing it to $3,800, which Chung still thought was out of line.